Verified Secure Compilation for Mixed-Sensitivity Concurrent Programs: Noninterference and its refinement for mixed-sensitivity concurrent programs

 Finally, we must note that the use of assume--guarantee reasoning to obtain the compositionality of the per-thread property in the style of \citet{Mantel_SS_11} gives rise to requirements justifying the soundness of that reasoning; requirements that we will prove our compiler to preserve.
 For CVDNI, these are summed up by the ``$\SoundModeUse$'' side condition of \autoref{thm:com-secure-composes}, which consists of a ``local'' and a ``global'' part:

 \begin{definition} [Sound mode use side-condition] \end{definition}

 First, all threads must each obey a \emph{local mode compliance} requirement.
 This says that for all reachable local configurations of the program, at no point will the thread violate any of its own guarantees not to access a particular location in the shared state, which implies also not accessing any of its control variables.
-Here, precise definitions for ``$\LocReach$'' and ``\DoesntRorWText'' are left to the Isabelle/HOL formalisation provided in the supplement material for this paper, as those have not changed since \citet{Murray_SPR_16,Murray16-Dependent-SIFUM-AFP}:
+We leave precise definitions for ``$\LocReach$'' and ``\DoesntRorWText'' to this paper's Isabelle/HOL supplement material, \ifPreprint \footnote{The Isabelle/HOL theories are available at \url{http://covern.org/jfpsc.html}.} \else \ \fi but mention here that it is the \DoesntRorWText assertions that enforce that any guarantees not to access some variable $x$ will effectively apply also to all of $x$'s control variables:

 \begin{restatable} [Local mode compliance] {definition} {deflocalmodecompliance} \end{restatable}